Frequently

 An adult must be present during the initial check-in if the student is under 18 years old.

-We recommend coordinating with your Camp Director prior to Camp Check-In with your arrival and departure time.
+If you are running late, we recommend coordinating with your Camp Director prior to Camp Check-In with your arrival time.

 Should you have any questions regarding this policy, don't hesitate to get in touch with your Camp Director.